 1. Click start below and read through the information provided on the following screens.
 You can always contact us if you need more information.
 If you decide to go ahead, complete the online form to register and consent to the testing.

 2. We will send you the appropriate test kit in the mail.
-You can easily collect your own sample, which will be either saliva or a cheek swab depending on which test you select.
+You can easily collect your own DNA sample with the cheek swab provided.

-3. Mail your sample to us using the reply envelope included in your kit.
+3. Mail your sample back using the reply envelope included in your kit.
 Your sample will be analysed and a report prepared.

 4. We will get in touch with you with your result when it is ready.
 You may receive an email or a phone call from a genetic counsellor to discuss your results.